Two Years Before the Mast: Afterwards

 In 1869, Dana published a new edition which removed some content from the original and added an appendix entitled "Twenty-Four Years After".
 This appendix recounts his visit to California in 1859, after the Gold Rush, by which time the state had been totally transformed.
 During this trip, he revisited some of the sites mentioned in the book as well as seeing old friends, including some that had been mentioned in the book, and others he did not like, such as the company agent he had worked with, Alfred Robinson, who by this time was himself an author of a book on California.
-Dana expressed gratitude to Robinson for being polite to him, despite Dana not being kind to him in his book.
+Dana expressed gratitude to Robinson for being polite to him, even though Dana had not been kind to him in his book.
 He visited the Fremont mining operations in Mariposa County.
 Along with Jessie Fremont and her party, he went to Yosemite Valley.
 Stopping along the way at Clark's Station in Wawona, he described Galen Clark as a gracious host.

 Dana also included the subsequent personal histories of Captain Thompson and many of the officers and crew members of Pilgrim and Alert.